aramiscd/jsonfmt/README.md

 :echo %opt{filetype}
 ```

+With the above snippet in your `kakrc` you
-Finally, set the code formatter for JSON to `jsonfmt`:
+can set your json formatter to `jsonfmt` in
+`~/.config/kak/filetype/json.kak`:

 ```
 # ~/.config/kak/filetype/json.kak